The following are the rules that apply to all Leagues run by Munster Squash:

 League fees are due from the date of commencement of each league.
 Once a team has been entered in the draw for a league, the league fee becomes payable even if the team subsequently withdraws.

-Entry fee is €100 per team to be made payable to Munster Squash before commencement of the league.
+Entry fee is €100 per team to be made payable to Munster Squash before the commencement of the league.

 Please contact the Munster Squash Treasurer, Martin Walker, to arrange payment of league fees.